KostaD02/konstantinedatunishvili.com/src/blog/deploy-single-nx-application.md

 √ Where would you like to create your workspace? · myorg √ Which stack do you want to use? · angular
-√ Integrated monorepo, or standalone project? · standalone √ Which bundler would you like to use? · rspack
+√ Integrated monorepo, or standalone project? · standalone √ Which bundler would you like to use? · esbuild
 √ Default stylesheet format · scss
 √ Do you want to enable Server-Side Rendering (SSR)? · No √ Which unit test runner would you like to use? · jest